Lee Da-bin

 Lee Da-bin represented South Korea at the Asian Games in 2014 and 2018.
 She clinched a gold medal in the women's 62kg event during the 2014 Asian Games.
 Four years later, she clinched another gold medal in the women's +67kg event defeating Kazakhstani Cansel Deniz during the 2018 Asian Games.
 She became a world champion in the women's middleweight event at the 2019 World Taekwondo Championships.

 She represented South Korea at the 2020 Summer Olympics which also marked her debut appearance at the Olympics.
-She qualified to the women's 67 kg event final after a nail biting last minute win over Britain's Bianca Walkden.
+She qualified to the women's 67 kg event final after a nail biting last second win over Britain's Bianca Walkden.
 She lost the gold medal match to Serbia's Milica Mandic in the women's 67kg taekwondo event.

 She won the silver medal in the women's middleweight event at the 2022 World Taekwondo Championships held in Guadalajara, Mexico.

+In 2023, she competed in the women's middleweight event at the World Taekwondo Championships held in Baku, Azerbaijan.